Peugeot 2008 Review & Prices

 Safety and security

 All models get front driver and passenger airbags, as well as front side airbags, and full-length curtain airbags.
-Also standard is cruise control with a speed limiter, lane-keeping assistance for the steering, speed sign recognition.
+Also standard is cruise control with a speed limiter, lane-keeping assistance for the steering, and speed sign recognition.
 Adaptive cruise control, which maintains your distance to the car in front and can keep you in lane, is an optional extra on top-spec versions.

 Reliability and problems

 Peugeot’s warranty isn’t all that generous, though.
-You get a basic three-year, 60,000-mile warranty as standard, although that can be extended out to 100,000-miles as a cost option.
+You get a basic three-year, 60,000-mile warranty as standard, although that can be extended out to 100,000 miles as a cost option.
 Peugeot offers an inclusive service plan, which costs £18 per month for petrol or diesel models.

 Peugeot 2008 FAQs